AdoptOpenJDK/openjdk-api-v3/docs/STRUCTURE.md

 - https://api.adoptopenjdk.net/v3/stats/downloads/tracking?source=dockerhub&feature_version=11
 - https://api.adoptopenjdk.net/v3/stats/downloads/monthly

+A full list of endpoints and each of the parameters can be found at https://api.adoptopenjdk.net/swagger-ui/

 ### Running
 To run the frontend quarkus tool, cd into the `adoptopenjdk-api-v3-frontend` directory and run `../mvnw quarkus:dev`.
 This will then run the tool on port 8080.
 NOTE: You will need to have let the Updater run a full cycle before any data is shown.